jrdnc/js-drum-kit/README.md

 ## description

-A Javascript drum kit that is built using JavaScript.
-Is it based on a project from Wes Bos's JavaScript 30.
+A basic drum kit that is built using JavaScript.
+It is based on a project from Wes Bos's JavaScript 30.